rlivingsus/misc/AllBooks.md

 - Sherry, Miranda: Black Dog Summer
 - Shisler, Gail: For Country and Corps: The life of General Oliver P. Smith
 - Shoemaker, Martin: The Last Dance (kindle)
+- Silvera, Adam: They both die at the end
 - Sinek, Simon: Together is Better: A little book of Inspiration ; Leaders eat Last; The Infinite Game
 - Singer, PW & August Cole: Burn-In: A Novel of the Real Robotic Revolution & Ghost Fleet
 - Singh, Simon: Fermats Enigma